arkinmodi/project-sayyara/src/README.md

-# Project Name Source Code
+# Sayyara Source Code

-The folders and files for this project are as follows:

-...
+This folder contains all the source code for Sayyara.
+Sayyara is a [Next.js](https://nextjs.org/) application.
+All server-side code lives in the `server` folder.
+The client-side code is split among the remaining folders.